 how does this work?

 Good question!
 First, you and I will talk about your wedding day and what you want to prioritize in your video either via email, over the phone, or in person.
-Then, once we both agree on the details and sign a contract, a deposit in the amount of 1/3 of your total cost will be due.
+Then, once we both agree on the details and sign a contract, a $600 deposit will be due.
 Two weeks out from your wedding date, I will ask for your day-of timeline and we’ll set arrival/ departure times for me.
-I’ll get in touch with your coordinator/ planner (if you have one) and we’ll do the thing!
+I’ll get in touch with your coordinator/ planner (if you have one) and then… we’ll do the thing!
 Your wedding day!
 After that, you’ll hear from me within a few weeks with my editing timeline and we’ll talk songs.
-Then, before you know it, you’ll receive your editing video within 6-8 weeks after your wedding!
-At that time, your final payment of 2/3 the total cost will be due.
+Then, before you know it, you’ll receive your edited video within 8-10 weeks after your wedding!
+At that time, your final payment of $1000 will be due.
 And that’s it!

 How do you pick the music for the video?

 There is no good answer to this because it's mostly an intuitive process for me!
 First, I ask for your input- genre, specific songs, sounds like ___, etc. Then, taking that into consideration + understanding the vibe and emotion and meaning of the day overall, I fall into a DEEP Spotify hole.
-Eventually I resurface with a bunch of options for you (amount depending on video length).
+Eventually I resurface with a bunch of options for you.
 I send them all in an email and ask if you hate/ love any of them, making sure you approve before getting into the edit!

 I rarely have issues with the music's legal use, but if I do, I will cover any extraneous costs.
 The other conflict with copyright is music use on Facebook.
 I always post the video on Facebook for easy sharing, but sometimes the video is partially muted or flagged because we don’t have the rights to the music (single-use licenses cost hundreds of dollars, and I want to save you a buck!)
 The good news is Vimeo does not mute or flag videos for music use, so your video will live there happily ever after!

-For the most part, no. The important stuff will always be included (first looks, vows, "you may now kiss your bride", first dance, cake cutting, etc.) But of course I am able to include more content in longer videos!
-They're all generally are separated into thirds, regardless of length.
-1/3 is spent on everything before the ceremony- preparation, getting dressed, first look, detail shots, etc. 1/3 is spent on the ceremony.
+The important stuff will always be included (first looks, vows, "you may now kiss your bride", first dance, cake cutting, etc.) My videos are generally are separated into thirds: 1/3 is spent on everything before the ceremony- preparation, getting dressed, first look, detail shots, etc. 1/3 is spent on the ceremony.
 And the last third is spent on the reception.
 (Assuming I am scheduled to be there for the whole day!)

 I almost always include audio of the vows during the ceremony, but that tends to be the only day-of audio that I use.
 I can use audio from any other moment if you request it!
 The longer the video is, the more time I can dedicate to whatever you want me to prioritize!
 For example- your maid of honor's speech, a specific reading from the ceremony, or any other moment that meant a lot to you.
 The more input you give me, the more challenging and fun it is on my end!